Ataago/File-Type-Identification/README.md

 ## Input

-The input file is found in the data directory of the `File-Type-Identification`.
-We have taken filenames with its extension in a csv file as shown below:
+The input file is found in the 'data' directory of the `File-Type-Identification`.
+We have taken filenames with its extension in a `csv file` as shown below.

-> **data/input.csv**
+**data/input.csv**
 ```
       binarySort.CPP
       linkList.cpp